mpusz/wg21-papers/src/4185R0_completing_the_mathematical_model_for_cpp_quantities_and_units.md

 :::

-Similarly, `delta<Q>` is never `non_negative` regardless of `Q`, because a delta is a vector-space element with no privileged zero.
+Similarly, `delta<Q>` is never `non_negative` regardless of `Q`, because a delta is a vector-space element with no fixed physical origin — it measures change, not amount from a true physical zero.

 A `point<Q>` value (i.e., `quantity<point<Q>[u]>`, replacing the old `quantity_point`)
 carries the `non_negative` constraint **only** when `Q` is `non_negative` and the point is